 Yeah and Bill, all the sort of measures or flags at the moment that are around us these days that describe stroke symptoms, being the fast acronym that comes to mind, of any changes in our body or like this of this sort of changing sensation, changing strength changes in speech changes in ability to recognize others is an indicator of get something done quickly.

 But in your situation you know, you’re so busy you’re out there working hard you had your business, you’re very focused.
-And it took you know, for a life threatening event of what it was, you know, eight days for it to punch you in the nose and say, Hey, Bill, eyes open mate, we need to do something about this.
+And it took you know, for a life-threatening event of what it was, you know, eight days for it to punch you in the nose and say, Hey, Bill, eyes open mate, we need to do something about this.

-Unhealthy daily routine lead to stroke
+Unhealthy daily routine leads to stroke

-Now I understand how I thought I was really well, but actually, I was really unwell.
+Now I understand how I thought I was well, but actually, I was unwell.
 And I created the perfect storm for my body to go through that process where the weakest link in my head decided that you’re not supporting us to be well, we’re gonna have to bleed here.
 So I wasn’t overweight, dramatically or anything that anyone would say, look, that guy’s overweight.

-And what that led to what that led to me was becoming more frustrated and more upset and more angry, which was making the cycle worse all I was doing was just getting myself stuck in this loop and I didn’t have an outlet, I didn’t have a way to jump out of it.
-And it came from being from growing up in a family which was really loving, you know, really supportive had everything that you could ask for except that the resources of my parents came from a part of the world that was really poor after the war, after the Second World War.
+And what that led to what that led to me becoming more frustrated and more upset and more angry, which was making the cycle worse all I was doing was just getting myself stuck in this loop and I didn’t have an outlet, I didn’t have a way to jump out of it.
+And it came from being from growing up in a family which was loving, you know, really supportive and had everything that you could ask for except that the resources of my parents came from a part of the world that was poor after the war, after the Second World War.

 You need to clock off.
-There’s other things to do.
+There are other things to do.
 I would work up to 16 hours a day, and eight hours of that day might have been on the tools an hour before that might have been going and picking up materials for that particular job. an hour or two after work was to go into quotes at other people’s homes, and then it was to do paperwork.
 There’s just too much.

 And it’s interesting.
-He built it your awareness of who you are and what created that condition of your beautiful family and what they took is their strengths as well.
-We’ve got this opportunity now here in Australia to, acquire wealth, a sense of safety and security.
+He built your awareness of who you are and what created that condition of your beautiful family and what they took is their strengths as well.
+We’ve got this opportunity now here in Australia to, acquire wealth, a sense of safety, and security.
 And that was something that you carried forth in your world and your experience of life.

-And a lot of people were out there speaking one young gentleman who had experienced AIDS came out and said, Look I don’t know what life threatening life ending moment you need in your life, but we need to wake up.
+And a lot of people were out there speaking one young gentleman who had experienced AIDS came out and said, Look I don’t know what life-threatening life-ending moment you need in your life, but we need to wake up.
 And it was that sort of tone of why do we wait for these moments before we get a sense of well, how did I get so far away?
 From what the road of health and wellness is?
 How did I get so far away from that?
 And how do I then navigate back to that and make your experience of that as being well, you didn’t have one stroke, you’ve had three brain bleeds in your time.

 They are already doing behaviors and patterns that are contributing to ill health.
 So most of the people listening to this are already in that state that I was in before I became unwell.
 So if you’re listening to this, it’s you.
 Alright.
 So take stock right now.
-So then what happened to me was of course in a six weeks after, the bleed at home, no work, no this no driving, no, going to the gym, nothing just go home do nothing relax.
+So then what happened to me was of course six weeks after, the bleeding at home, no work, no this no driving, no, going to the gym, nothing just go home do nothing relax.

 Sudden memory loss on the second stroke

-Bill I also read of another Bill this week, who has come out and said Bill Gates, that is that his greatest fear in life is to lose his brain skills.
+Bill I also read of another Bill this week, who came out and said Bill Gates, that is that his greatest fear in life is to lose his brain skills.
 And you’ve said it just so profoundly that you’re so worried that you couldn’t get your brain back.
 That it wouldn’t get back to that level of ability that you need to thrive.
 And do the things that you want in life.

-And I guess when I hear that Bill for so many folk, that is a brain destiny we could avoid that when we look at some of the numbers, you know, when we just look at some of the stroke numbers across the world 15 million people are affected by stroke each year, almost 7 million people die from it.
+And I guess when I hear that Bill for so many folks, that is a brain destiny we could avoid that when we look at some of the numbers, you know when we just look at some of the stroke numbers across the world 15 million people are affected by stroke each year, almost 7 million people die from it.
 There’s one person every six seconds having a stroke across this world.

 Taking the initiative to a healthier brain

 When we look at the issues around memory loss and diagnosis of dementia, one person every three seconds is diagnosed with dementia.
-And yet, when I look at your experience, and we’re speaking here now so you’ve got your brain back.
+And yet, when I look at your experience, and we’re speaking here now you’ve got your brain back.
 You’ve worked hard at reclaiming that.
-Then when I read some of your story, and the people that you’ve connected with, it was like a massive jigsaw puzzle that you’re trying to put together over time about what is the steps are that you needed to take to to reclaim your sense of to reclaim your brain skills to reclaim your independence again, and you’ve had to deal with this again, you know, another brain bleed later again.
-So, you’ve been on the canvas several times, but you’ve picked yourself up what sort of mindset takes those hits Bill and go, Well, I’m going around again.
+Then when I read some of your story, and the people that you’ve connected with, it was like a massive jigsaw puzzle that you’re trying to put together over time about what the steps are that you needed to take to to reclaim your sense of to reclaim your brain skills to reclaim your independence again, and you’ve had to deal with this again, you know, another brain bleed later again.
+So, you’ve been on the canvas several times, but you’ve picked yourself up what sort of mindset takes those hits Bill, and go, Well, I’m going around again.

 So I figured that the small part that I can’t influence that’s leaking, I won’t worry about that, I’ll worry about the parts of it that I can influence and that’s try to make it a healthier brain so that when it does have an injury, it can recover quicker.
-So I took out all of the bad habits that I was doing, you know, the, the smoking and the drinking the inflammatory foods.
+So I took out all of the bad habits that I was doing, you know, the smoking and the drinking the inflammatory foods.

 If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time it can be, you’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
-What things should I avoid in case I make matters worse, doctors will explain things, but obviously because you’ve never had a stroke before, you probably don’t know what questions to ask.
+Will I recover?
+What things should I avoid in case I make matters worse, doctors will explain things, but, because you’ve never had a stroke before, you probably don’t know what questions to ask.

-If this is you, you may be missing out on doing things that could help speed up your recovery.
-If you’re finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com where you can Download a guide that will help you.
+If this is you, you may miss out on doing things that could help speed up your recovery.
+If you’re finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide.
 It’s free.
 S

 So basically, what I figured was, we don’t know if it’s going to happen again.
 But if it does, I don’t want to be responsible for making it happen again or contributing to it being a far worse outcome.
-I want to be responsible for doing everything I can so I can sleep at night, saying, No, actually, you’ve done the best you can to Support your brain so that this doesn’t happen again.
+I want to be responsible for doing everything I can so I can sleep at night, saying, No, actually, you’ve done the best you can to support your brain so that this doesn’t happen again.